ModeratelyAware/TestFramework/README.md

 For Selenium Python, my goal was to setup a very basic representation of the page object model and running automated tests using unittest.
 The tests are run with a locally specified driver.

 ### Selenium Robot
 For Selenium Robot, my goal was to push automated tests using the SeleniumLibrary to Sauce Labs.
-This was accomplished by storing system variables of my Sauce Labs credentials and using Robot to access them.
+This was accomplished by storing system variables of my Sauce Labs credentials, using Robot to access them, and running a command with a config.txt parameter to specify the desired test environment on Sauce Labs.

 #### Usage
 `pabot -d selenium_robot/output -A selenium_robot/chrome_config.txt selenium_robot/tests`